Verification and GPAs

 |Less than or equal to 0.39||F||0.0|

 Most U.S. colleges and universities evaluate students’ work with a numeric (e.g., 4.0) or alpha grade (e.g., B+).
-Some Pharm.D. programs evaluate students with a “narrative” – sentences or paragraphs discussing the student’s work.
+Some programs evaluate students with a “narrative” – sentences or paragraphs discussing the student’s work.
 PharmCAS cannot verify narrative transcripts.
-If received, these transcripts will be scanned and sent electronically to your designated Pharm.D. programs.
-The following schools use narratives evaluations completely or partially, or have used them during some period of time.
+If received, these transcripts are scanned and made available to your designated programs.

-You may review your PharmCAS-GPAs by logging onto your account on the PharmCAS web site.
+You may review your PharmCAS GPAs by logging onto your account on the PharmCAS web site.
 PharmCAS GPAs are likely to be different from those calculated by the colleges and universities you attended due to the PharmCAS grade standardization process.
-If you feel there is a discrepancy, please email PharmCAS.
-PharmCAS cannot do GPA calculations over the phone.
-Your PharmCAS GPAs will be calculated within FOUR weeks after PharmCAS receives your completed application, ALL transcripts, and the correct fee payment.
+Your PharmCAS GPAs will be calculated within four weeks after PharmCAS receives your completed application, ALL transcripts, and the correct fee payment.
 Please contact PharmCAS by email if you have difficulty accessing your account.

 |Course||Grade on Transcript||Credits Attempted on Transcript||PharmCAS Grade||Calculation||Quality Points|